 Cost Containment Reserve

 The CCR is replenished at the start of each calendar year.
 The CCR is 5 million CO2 allowances in 2014 and 10 million CO2 allowances each year thereafter.
-For additional information on the CCR see Auction Materials.
+See Allowance Allocation for more details.